 The content on this page is accurate as of the posting date; however, some of the offers mentioned may have expired or changed.

 The Varo Bank Account is an easy-to-use online checking account with no monthly banking fees and no minimum deposit or balance requirements.

-When you open a Varo Savings Account and meet Varo’s three easy requirements**, you can earn 5.00% Annual Percentage Yield (APY)* on balances of $5,000 or less.
+When you open a Varo Savings Account and meet Varo’s two easy requirements**, you can earn 5.00% Annual Percentage Yield (APY)* on balances of $5,000 or less.
 That’s one of the best yields in the business.
 You’ll earn 3.00% APY* on any amounts about $5,000.

 Simply do the following: